Covid 19 Pupil Premium Catch-up Report 2022-2025

 Our Pupil Premium funding reflects these priorities with initiatives such as Lexia, staff development and training; access to specialist independent careers advice and additional staff time.
 However, it is important to note that the support of all pupils is bespoke and is varied throughout the year and is not conditional on there being specific funding available.

-This financial year, using the expected £29,920 and £2,000 Catch Up Funding, school has further enhanced the quality and increased the class based and pastoral support to give grater opportunity for pupils improve and reach their full potential.
+This financial year, the school will further enhance the quality and increase the class based/ pastoral support to give greater opportunity for pupils improve and reach their full potential.

 As always we have also invested a significant portion of our budget into the high teacher/student ratio (currently 12 to 1) which supports targeted and individual provision.